 We don’t do a book report for each book, I don’t want them to dread finishing a book.
 So depending on how many books your child is reading, it may be one in every 4 or 5 books.

-The focus is to get them reading a lot of books so I don’t want to kill that joy.
+The focus is to get them to read a lot of books so I don’t want to kill that joy.